narek589/ino-icon-maker/docs/guides/CUSTOM_SIZES.md

 ### Good Use Cases ✅

-- **Scaling for specific requirements**: Project requires all icons 20% larger
 - **Adding platform-specific sizes**: Custom icon size for a specific device
 - **Optimizing bundle size**: Exclude low-density icons for modern-only apps
 - **Special requirements**: Skip monochrome icons if not needed